keithjgrant/postcss-scope/README.md

 }
 ```

 This compiles to… something very ugly.
-But it makes this work:
+But it’s not overly large, and it makes this work:

 ```html
 <div class="foo-module">